xMattC/Web-Scraping-Projects/stock_portfolio/README.md

 - The Portfolio class holds multiple Position objects and calculates the total portfolio value in USD.

 - The display_portfolio_summary function outputs the stock positions, including the percentage allocation, and displays the total portfolio value.

-### Notes
-- This project uses Google Finance to fetch stock prices and exchange rates.
-It may be limited or blocked based on the frequency of requests.

-- Stock prices are fetched live, so the data may change depending on market fluctuations. se.